xefigueroa/monty/README.md

   * The result is stored in the second element from the top and the top element is removed.

 * **mul**
-  * Multiplies the top two elements of the stack/queue.
+  * Multiplies the top two eleents of the stack/queue.
   * The result is stored in the second element from the top and the top element is removed.

 * **div**